Wood

 Showshoes

 I am fascinated by movement – not only across landscapes, but also as a form of exploration and a way to investigate the environment we are inhabitants of.
 By extension, I find tools we build and construct to aid in the movement/dialogue as human+earth fascinating.
-The shape, size, and materials used to produce snowshoes have been endlessly altered and iterated on to maximise functionality depending on the subtleties of localised conditions around the world.
+The shape, size, and materials used to produce snowshoes have been endlessly altered and iterated on to a functionality depending on the subtleties of localized conditions around the world.
 These snowshoes are adapted to fit the size and shape of my body and the way I move, with the intention of exploring the American Northeast on foot.
 Employing elements of both traditional and modern, local building techniques – these shoes are my offering to the incredibly rich wilderness lineages/traditions of winter exploration and tool making which exist in the United States and around the world.

 Witness Tree: Double Bit Axe